NinoNonikashvili/php-project1-products-CRUD/readme.md

 ## Overview
+- please, check the oop branch for OOP version of this project
 - this is a products CRUD project. the ideas that were taken in mind during building process are:
     1. avoiding code duplication - I tried to create separate files for reusable codes.
     2. security issues - I have used post method for deleting items to minimize the risk of sql injection.